ninjinskii/Cavity/README.md

 ## Release process
 This project uses CI/CD.
-Workflows are trigerred when pushing a tag, and publish the app on the Play Store on production channel.
+Workflows are triggered when pushing a tag, and publish the app on the Play Store on production channel.

 Things to do to prepare a release: